-Of School Staff - Cirrus Academy will conduct four trainings during the school year for the Dean of students and school staff to learn and discuss strategies to increase family engagement, improve school-family communication, and build ties with parents and the community.
+Of School Staff - Cirrus Academy will conduct four trainings during the school year for the Assistant Principal and school staff to learn and discuss strategies to increase family engagement, improve schoolfamily communication, and build ties with parents and the community.
 This training will be redelivered to the faculty and staff of Cirrus Academy.